 Kody started all seven games and played 156 minutes, an average of just over 22 per game.

 Australia went 5-2 and got 9th place.
-After losing to Lithuania (eventual 4th place) in the first round of knockout play, they ran off three straight wins to with the losers’ bracket.
+After losing to Lithuania (eventual 4th place) in the first round of knockout play, they ran off three straight wins.
 They beat host Greece in the 9th place game soundly, a team that split games against Argentina.